 Diagnosing and treating carpal tunnel

-Carpal tunnel is such a common problem that getting medical treatment is a reasonably straightforward process.
-First, you must contact your primary care doctor and ask for an evaluation.
-They may evaluate you themselves, or they may refer you to a physical therapist who specializes in carpal tunnel.
+Carpal tunnel is such a common problem that getting medical treatment is reasonably straightforward.
+First, you must contact your primary care doctor for an evaluation.
+They may evaluate you themselves or refer you to a physical therapist specializing in carpal tunnel.

 You will then receive specific diagnostic testing such as a nerve conduction study (CNS), electromyography (EMG), x-rays, or any combination thereof.
 These tests serve several important purposes: